Pfadfinder

 - Young people aged 15–17

-- Teens looking for challenge and independence
+- Teens looking for responsibility and independence

 What it offers

-- Leadership and responsibility
+- Leadership and decision-making

 Recent Scout Life